suent/Carpenter.AzurePipelines/docs/configuration.md

 The absolute path of the project source.
 This value is determined during pipeline execution.

+### Carpenter.Solution.Path

+The absolute path to the solution.
+This value is determined during pipeline execution if `pipelineOperations` contains **BuildDotNet**.

 ### Carpenter.DotNet.Path

 The path to .NET binaries.
 This value is determined during pipeline execution if `buildDotNet` is true.
 If the .NET binaries do not exist, they will be downloaded to this path.

-### Carpenter.Solution.Path

-The absolute path to the solution.
-This value is determined during pipeline execution if `buildDotNet` is true.

 ### Carpenter.Output.Path